-- 3 Vectors must govern your training: Push, Pull, and Squat.
+- 3 Vectors must govern your strength training: Push, Pull, and Squat.
 These cover 80 to 90% of your training needs and can (should) be covered in less than 30 minutes per session, and ideally less than 20 (to signify sufficient intensity) for beginners (4 to 5 sets per vector).
 Ideal pushing exercises are pushups and bench / machine presses.
 Ideal pulling includes rowing and pullup related movements.
 And ideal squatting includes squats, lunges, and dead lift.
 One exercise per vector per workout is sufficient.
 Set the weight / resistance per set to where 6 or 7 reps wouldn’t be possible if your life depended on it.
-Advanced trainees may need to periodize these movement vectors over several workouts, but beginner to intermediate trainees, or those carrying more than 20-30 lbs of extra body fat, should hit them every workout, three times per week.
+Advanced trainees may need to periodize these movement vectors over several workouts, and perhaps even reduce weekly volume to allow for greater intensity, as discussed in The Warrior Training Arc, but beginner to intermediate trainees, or those carrying more than 20-30 lbs of extra body fat, should hit them every workout, three times per week.
 Secondary considerations are the press vector (ideally shoulder press) and twist vector (any of the key core abdominal exercises, with emphasis on crunches (weighted or otherwise) and / or leg raises (but these do require technical training for most people)).

 If those workout guidelines make conceptual sense but you’re not sure of your form, please, I beg you, don’t just ignore them and go back to bicep curls.
 Angels literally lose their wings over that shit.